Developmental Regression in Toddlers - What Can I Do?

-As a parent, this is extremely frustrating to see your child stop progressing forward in their social, physical, speech and language development.
-Normally, when a child’s speech and language regress it is a sign of Autism.
+As a parent, it is extremely frustrating to see your child stop progressing in their social, physical, speech, and language development.
+Normally, when a child’s speech and language regresses it is a sign of Autism.
 While a developmental regression is alarming, there are causes to a regression that are not related to a diagnosis of Autism.

 A developmental regression is a loss of skills your child once had.
-For toddlers, this means a regression in the areas of potty-training, social and physical and speech development.
+For toddlers, this means a regression in the areas of potty-training, social, physical, and speech development.
 Many toddlers go through periods of regression.